rousef42/root-parent/README.md

 # root-parent

 ## Description
-This repository contains all repository information for Maven Central and configuration settings and properties for associated plugins such as Maven AntRun, Java Code Coverage Library, Maven Docker, Maven Failsafe, Maven Surefire.
+This repository contains all repository information for Maven Central and configuration settings and properties for associated plugins such as Maven AntRun, Java Code Coverage Library, Maven Docker, Maven Failsafe and Maven Surefire.

 ## Documentation
 You can find additional documentation for Project Symphony at [dellemc-symphony.readthedocs.io](https://dellemc-symphony.readthedocs.io).